-In the building which Norman Godfrey loved so much and in the presence of his cherished work, a saddened community When one reads the history of the paused to pay its respect and to express its heartfelt sorrow at the loss of a dear friend, a great leader, and a true son of Israel.
+In the building which Norman Godfrey loved so much and in the presence of his cherished work, a saddened community paused to pay its respect and to express its heartfelt sorrow at the loss of a dear friend, a great leader, and a true son of Israel.
 It was fitting that we, whom Norman served so faithfully and so well, should gather together in the Center to pay homage to the man whose life was an inspiration to all of us.

-Sacrificing his personal comforts and needs for the benefit From the day the committee singled of our community, Norman devoted himself, with his amazing zeal and energy, towards the welfare of his people.
+Sacrificing his personal comforts and needs for the benefit of our community, Norman devoted himself, with his amazing zeal and energy, towards the welfare of his people.
 In so doing, he endeared himself forever to all who had the privilege of knowing and working with him.

 Norman loved the Center and its people with a love that was reflected in his every movement, and we, all of us, loved Norman.
 Time, as such, was meaningless to him.
-What was important to Norman was that each succeeding day should see the Center extending its usefulness to his people and to his community.
+What was important to Norman was that each succeeding day should see the Center extending its usefulness to his people and to his

 Norman showed us a way of living, and our greatest monument to him will be to continue to live up to the ideals of his life.
-A loving husband, a devoted father, his personal and lems of the day with his loyal and de- communal life was a model which each one of us could accept as a challenge.
-Ethel, Sandra, Bonnie and Ellen will always be justified in the pride which must be theirs in having Norman aside. as a husband and father.
+A loving husband, a devoted father, his personal and communal life was a model which each one of us could accept as a challenge.
+Ethel, Sandra, Bonnie and Ellen will always be justified in the pride which must be theirs in having Norman as a husband and father.